BlueDrink9/Univisal/README.md

 * Trickier to code in/learn/maintain (lots of people know python, easy to pick up and learn)
 * Needs to be compiled
-* Servers/daemon programs may be trickier
+* Servers/daemon programs may be trickier?
+(While loop listening?
+Check out bspwm for easy example - `bspc [cmd]`.
 * Way harder to multi-thread

 #### Python